RonLinu/ydownloader/README.md

 -------------------------------------
 <p align="center">INSTALLATION OF THE WEBSOCKET SERVER</p>

-Only download the 'websocket' directory from this repository and place it in a location
+Assuming Node.js is installed, download the 'websocket' directory from this repository
-that's convenient for you.
+and place it in a location that's convenient for you.

 To run the web application, go in your 'websocket' directory:
 <pre>